mtford90/siesta/README.md

 ### HTTP

 Below are some example HTTP requests.
-The responses from these requests are passed through the descriptors and mapped into Fount.
+The responses from these requests are passed through the descriptors and mapped into Siesta.

 #### GET